-In its pages you’ll find some of the most spectacular places to visit around the world; some you’ve probably heard of and others that are lesser known, but should be visited nonetheless.
+In its pages you’ll find some of the most spectacular places to visit around the world; some you’ve probably heard of and others that are lesser-known, but should be visited nonetheless.
 This book is perfect for that work gift exchange or Yankee swap you have no idea what to bring to.

 Hammock life is the best life and if you don’t agree with me on this, I’m sorry but we can’t be friends.
-A few years ago I bought my boyfriend a double nester hammock (OK it was more like a gift for both of use, but don’t tell him that) and he loves it.
+A few years ago I bought my boyfriend a ENOs double nester hammock (OK it was more like a gift for both of us, but don’t tell him that) and he loves it.
 Small enough to throw in a weekend getaway bag and it can be set up anywhere.
 We always bring it when we go camping.

 Read More: 20 Stocking Stuffers under $20

 GoPros are the ultimate adventure camera.
 Whether you’re taking stills or video, they’ll get the job done.
 Small and compacted they’re perfect for the minimalist traveler.
-With accessories that will mount the camera to your helmet, bike handlebars, wrist, and then some you’re sure to get the perfect shot.
+With plenty of accessories that will mount the camera to your helmet, bike handlebars, wrist, and then some you’re sure to get the perfect shot.
 This gift will be a huge hit.

-This Osprey bag is my everyday Nanny bag.
+The Osprey Flapjill Courier bag is my everyday Nanny bag.
 It’s big enough to fit everything I need for myself and all the little extras I carry for the kiddos.
 I also use it as my carry-on and as a weekend bag.
 With all the pockets it’s perfect for things I need to carry on me, but might not need every second.
 It has a water bottle holder on the side to fit my Nalgene and a small pocket right at the top under the handle to fit small items.

 Accommodations are one of the most expensive aspects of any trip.
 Why not give the gift of lodging?
 A Hotels.com gift card is perfect for the traveler in your life you don’t know what to get.
 I says, “I love you enough to support your travel addiction”, what more could a traveler want?

-Every traveler needs a journal.
+Every traveler needs a travel journal.
 I firmly believe writing down ones experiences, even for non-writers, helps process what we’ve seen and helps us go back and relive important moments and memories.
 This journal gives great prompts to help you document your trip and is small and compact for easy packing.

-I don’t usually get magazines, but my Cousin has gotten me a subscription for Travel + Leisure for the past couple of years and I’ll admit, I love getting it in the mail.
+I don’t usually get magazines, but my Cousin has gotten me a subscription to Travel + Leisure for the past couple of years and I’ll admit, I love getting it in the mail.
 With all the junk mail I receive it’s like getting a travel pick me up every month.
 I pick up some ideas for trips and even though I can’t afford most of the experiences in the magazine, the travel inspiration makes my day a little brighter.

 I LOVE my Luci Light!
 According to the MPowered website, “We want to empower the three billion people around the world who still live without reliable access to electricity,” and thus was born the Luci Light.
 Not only do I love the reason it was invented, the product itself is amazing.
 It inflates and deflates when I need it to.
 It’s compact and doesn’t rely on batteries.
 I hang it from my backpack during the day and it has plenty of power for when the sun goes down.